zunpeter/crypto-dashboard/README.md

 -This project was created for the purpose of learning and practicing coding the Reactjs app

 -Check out the video of Ania Kobów for more information and step by step on how to make this project
-Credit: Code with Ania Kubów (YouTube)
+-Credit: Code with Ania Kubów (YouTube)

 # Crypto Dashboard in React and Nodejs